 - Holistic rehab (care that addresses the mind and spirit as well as the body)

 You should also keep in mind that West Virginia rehab isn’t the only aspect of your recovery journey.
 In fact, rehab is just the beginning.
-Treatment for substance abuse disorder is intended to provide a solid foundation for the recovery process.
+Treatment for substance use disorder disorder is intended to provide a solid foundation for the recovery process.

 If you worry about the potential for a relapse, you should talk to your rehab facility for aftercare resources and assistance to keep you and your recovery going strong.